10deepaktripathi/Propenity_Modelling_For_Products/README.md

 squares and Bayesian personalized ranking model using the metric called HitRatio.

 # Business Problem and Its Soluton
-XYZ is the United Kingdom’s largest specialist retailer of wine [22].
+XYZ is one of the largest specialist retailer of wine.
 Occasionally it has an excess inventory of wines that it wants to get rid of.
 The problem is how to identify customers who might be interested in buying a particular wine.
 Once it has a list of customers who might be interested in certain wines, it may contact/email those customers